 - Are you honoring the subject of that work?

-- Are you adding historical significance to that by using that work?
+- Are you adding historical significance by re-using that work?

-- Are you documenting what you were doing?
+- Are you documenting your actions and what you gained from that use of the work?

 - Would you be embarrassed if the whole story of what you did was known?

-- And if you were sitting on the jury would you decide is this use was fair?
+- And, most poignantly, if you were sitting on the lawsuit jury would you decide is the use was fair?

 Questions?
 Need some coaching or advice?
 Contact me!